aixcc-public/crs-sandbox/README.md

 ## Local Development

+We recommend using Ubuntu 22.04 LTS for CRS Sandbox development and will be unable to investigate issues with other base operating systems.

 ### GitHub Personal Access Token (PAT)

 In order to work with the CRS Sandbox you must setup your GitHub personal access token or PAT following these steps.